sa-ne/rhel-edge-demo/README.md

 ## Deploying Image Builder on KVM

+At a high level, the deployment of Image Builder on KVM is broken into two steps.
+First, a playbook (`01-compose-image-builder.yaml`) is run to render a customized RHEL 9 image using the hosted Image Builder API.
+Once the compose completes (typically takes 15 minutes), the resulting QCOW2 image is downloaded locally to `/tmp`.
+Next, a second playbook (`02-deploy-and-configure-image-builder.yaml`) is used to further customize the QCOW2 image using `virt-customize` (resize disk, set root password and SSH key, etc.) and deploy the VM.

-These playbooks assume KVM is running _locally_ (i.e. the virtual machine will be deployed to localhost).
+Also, these playbooks assume KVM is running _locally_ (i.e. the virtual machine will be deployed to localhost).

 ### Compose Image Builder VM for KVM